 Revolutionizing the Approach to Sanitation

-SOIL provides full-cycle sanitation services from containment to reuse by taking a circular economy approach.
+SOIL provides full-cycle sanitation services from containment to reuse by taking a circular economy approach that provides accountability across the entire sanitation chain.

-By providing toilets and removing waste from communities, SOIL is preventing the spread of waterborne disease, increasing families’ safety and security, and protecting vulnerable aquatic ecosystems.
+By providing toilets and removing waste from communities, SOIL is preventing the spread of waterborne disease, increasing families’ safety and security, protecting vulnerable aquatic ecosystems, and providing critical livelihood opportunities.

 SOIL then safely treats the collected waste and transforms it into compost which is sold to support agriculture, reforestation, and climate change mitigation efforts in Haiti.